storj/docs/app/(docs)/node/faq/install-storagenode-on-raspberry-pi3-or-higher-version/page.md

 Parameters used in the Docker run command:

-* `WALLET`: ERC20 compatible ethereum address for STORJ token payments (use the same payout address for all nodes if you are running multiple nodes).
+* `WALLET`: ERC20 compatible ethereum address for USDC payments (use the same payout address for all nodes if you are running multiple nodes).
 * `EMAIL`: (optional) email address so that we can notify you when a new version has been released, or when the node goes offline and return online, about suspension and disqualification
 * `ADDRESS`: external IP address or the DDNS you configured and the port you opened on your router.